zjkiza/lara-shop/README.md

     - filter for products
     - sorting as per : product, manufacturer and category
     - service file manager
+    - pagination for complex query
+    - validation check for filter orderBy
 - using
     - flash messages
     - validation form requests